ammarfaizi2/wgm/README.md

 ### 4. List all peers in an interface

-Option `--dev` is required to identify the interface.
+Option `--dev` is required to select the interface.
 ```txt
 ./wgm peer list --dev wgm0;
 ```

 ### 5. Delete a peer from an interface

-Option `--dev` and `--public-key` are required to identify the peer.
+Option `--dev` and `--public-key` are required to select the peer to be deleted.
 ```txt
 ./wgm peer del \
     --dev wgm0 \